aadya9921/VSD-FPGA-INTERNSHIP/TASK1/README.md

    ```
    riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
    ```
-#### 3. The object file was disassembled to study the generated RISC-V instructions.
+#### 3. The object file was disassembled to study the generated RISC-V instructions on a new terminal.
 Type /main to locate the main section of our code.
    ```
    riscv64-unknown-elf-objdump -d sum1ton.o
    ```